 If your horse is likely to get upset by kids on bikes then please avoid parking close to the BMX track near Old Coach Road entrance.
-Any problems see Beth, or a committee member if Beth is unavailable.
+Any problems see Tracy or Cheryl, or a committee member if neither is available.

 • The City of Swan has specifically designed and built the BMX jumps for the local youth